python/cpython/Doc/library/tkinter.rst

    This C function is able to make calls into other C modules, including the C functions that make up the Tk library.
 Tk is implemented in C and some Tcl.
-   The Tcl part of the Tk widgets is used to bind certain default behaviors to widgets, and is executed once at the point where the Python :mod:`Tkinter` module is imported.
+   The Tcl part of the Tk widgets is used to bind certain default behaviors to widgets, and is executed once at the point where the Python :mod:`tkinter` package is imported.
 (The user never sees this stage).

 Tk (C)
    The Tk part of the Tk Widgets implement the final mapping to ...